DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Related work

 \subsection{Early Model-based Methods}

 Early model-based methods basically adhere to a two-step "reconstruct-then-dewarp" paradigm.
 At the first step, for surface reconstruction, some methods utilize specialized hardware such as structured-light devices~\cite{RN26, RN21}, laser scanners~\cite{RN29}, multi-view camera systems~\cite{Ulges_2004, koo2009composition, RN11}, and proximal light sources~\cite{RN23}.
 Another methods bypass the hardware dependence by leveraging 2D visual cues (e.g., text lines~\cite{tian2011rectification}, local text orientation~\cite{RN18}, text blocks~\cite{RN16}, etc.) to estimate 3D geometry with parametric assumptions.
 In the second step, hand-crafted transformations for dewarping the surface to the plane are undertaken according to the reconstructed surface.
 For parameterized surfaces, typical transformations involve Generalized Cylinders Surface (GCS)~\cite{RN13, koo2009composition}, developable surfaces~\cite{RN19}, generalized ruled surfaces~\cite{Tsoi_2007}, and Non-Uniform Rational B-Splines (NURBS)~\cite{tan2005restoring}.
 For non-parameterized surfaces, techniques such as planar strips~\cite{RN20}, stiff mass-spring systems~\cite{RN29}, conformal mapping~\cite{RN11}, and sparse correspondence~\cite{RN18} are harnessed to tackle the mesh representation.
 While effective in limited scenarios, these methods exhibited poor generalization to real-world warping patterns due to confined assumptions.
-Meanwhile, demanding hardware-dependent solutions also deviate from the prevalent habit of using mobile phones to digitize documents.
+Meanwhile, demanding hardware-dependent solutions also deviates from the prevalent habit of using mobile phones to digitize documents.